puzzlermike/puzzlermike.github.io/content/_index.md

 title: "Home"
 ---

-Writing about software engineering, most of the time about authentication/authorization topics.
+Writing about software engineering, most of the time about platform engineering and DevOps topics.